tajorana/centraleor/README.md

 # centraleor
 The objective of this project is:

-1: Create a succesful fork of saleor.
+1: Create a successful fork of saleor.

 2: automate in some ways, through the predestinated API's, the selling on ebay and amazon.